HinaPE/HinaCloth/README.md

 ## Using the Blender Extension
 1. Add the `blender/` folder as an extension source in Blender 4.5.
 2. Enable “HinaCloth Extension” (panel under *View3D → Sidebar → HinaCloth*).
-3. Pick a cloth mesh (or open the generated demo), choose the solver backend, then run *Start Modal* or *Bake Simulation*.
+3. Pick a cloth mesh (or open the generated demo), choose the solver backend, then run *Bake Simulation* to cache the frames.

 ## Example Script
 - `example/demo1.py` builds a 40×40 cloth scene, registers the extension, and saves `demo1.blend`: